Kate's Story on beginning a successful brand with husband Tal...

 When Amy was 8 months old I had to return to my job in a US-based IT firm, managing a sales team for Australia and NZ.
 It was a demanding job and required my full focus and long hours to do it justice.
 After a while, it became clear to me that I could not do the job well and be the Mother that I wanted to be and that Amy needed.

 Our life was becoming more and more isolated as Amy’s difficulties grew.
 Everyday activities that we took for granted were not so simple anymore.
 Going shopping or spending time with friends who had kids was difficult as Amy would get into trouble with inappropriate behaviour and although people were nice about it, apart from the very few, it was clear that they were uncomfortable.
-In the end I felt I was squeezed out of the job and found myself at home full-time with Amy.
+In the end I felt I was squeezed out of my job and found myself at home full-time with Amy.

 All my plans for the future and the illusion of a predictable life came crashing down.
 This was my lowest point and I fell into a depression.
 There have been times when I have stared at the same spot on the wall for hours with not a thought in my head and numb to my surroundings.
 I felt paralysed and I didn’t recognise myself – where was that unstoppable, optimistic girl I knew?
 I had to find from deep inside the courage to claim my life back and to find a way to rekindle and rediscover my passion.